esimov/triangle/README.md

 # ▲ Triangle
 Triangle is a tool to create image arts using the [delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) technique.
-It takes an image as input and it converts to abstract image composed from tiles of triangles.
+It takes an image as input and it converts to abstract image composed of tiles of triangles.

 ![Sample image](https://github.com/esimov/triangle/blob/master/output/sample_3.png)

 ### The technique
 * First the image is blured out to smothen the sharp pixel edges.
-The more blured is an image the generated output will be more diffused.
+The more blured an image is the more diffused the generated output will be.
 * Second the resulted image is converted to grayscale mode.
 * Then a [sobel](https://en.wikipedia.org/wiki/Sobel_operator) filter operator is applied on the grayscaled image to obtain the image edges.
 An optional threshold value is applied to filter out the representative pixels of the resulting image.
-* We apply the delaunay algorithm using the obtained pixels.
+* Lastly we apply the delaunay algorithm on the pixels obtained from the previous step.

 ```go
 blur = tri.Stackblur(img, uint32(width), uint32(height), uint32(*blurRadius))